hnfong/public-crap/bookmarks/computer-related.md

 - https://github.com/benibela/xidel - Extracting data from HTML
 - https://mise.jdx.dev/how-i-use-mise.html - Standardized CLI environments
 - https://github.com/gelisam/hawk - Similar to awk, but using Haskell as the text-processing language.
+- https://github.com/amber-lang/amber - Programming language that compiles to Bash.
+It's a high level programming language that makes it easy to create shell scripts.
+- https://github.com/skeeto/w64devkit - Some better mingw32 packaged for modern windows
+- https://github.com/arunsupe/semantic-grep (Grep using word2vec or something...)
+- https://ui.shadcn.com/ - Beautifully designed components that you can copy and paste into your apps.

 #### Json